-A survey conducted by HelperChoice in 2018 investigated the most common living arrangements for domestic helpers in Hong Kong.
+HelperChoice investigated the most common living arrangements for domestic helpers in Hong Kong.
 The survey exposes that a large majority (70%) of the job offers include a private room, 16% a room shared with a kid and 10% a room shared with another domestic worker.
 And a survey conducted by an NGO in Singapore reveals that about 60% of domestic helpers in the country have their private room.

-If you decide to make the leap and hire a domestic helper, keep in mind that your domestic worker must enjoy adequate living conditions – i.e. decent, comfortable, and which ensure her privacy – no matter how limited the living space is.
-Here are a few tips to help you maximize space use:
+If you decide to make the leap and hire a domestic helper, keep in mind that your domestic worker must enjoy adequate living conditions – i.e. decent, comfortable with adequate privacy for the helper – no matter how limited the living space is.

-- Most domestic helper rooms have no windows – this can be problematic, especially under during summer.
-There are multiple solutions to make up for the lack of proper ventilation and ensure that hot temperatures are bearable.
+Most domestic helper rooms have no windows – this can be problematic.
+There are multiple solutions to make up for the lack of proper natural ventilation and ensure that temperature is suitable.

 Let your domestic helper sleep in the living room

 Some employers ask their helper to sleep on a sofa in the living room.
 This is not advised as the helper does not have enough privacy.
 If you really have no choice, you might want to partition the living room by using folding screens – they can be removed easily – or thick curtains or even blinds as temporary room dividers.

 Let your helper share room with an adult or teenager of the opposite sex

 This is against legal domestic helper accommodation requirements.